Chapter Advocacy Day Assistance Grants

 - How much money the chapter will contribute

 - A general agenda for the advocacy day

 - The issues on which attendees will advocate

 - General plans for follow up activities

 Chapters awarded grant money must allow ample time for attending Center for State Policy staff to give an “AAFP Update” or other presentation during the Advocacy Day Event.
-This presentation will be no shorter than 30 minutes, but no longer than 60 minutes, including time for questions and answers by attendees.
+This presentation should be 30 minutes, including time for questions and answers by attendees.